UBC-CIC/referral-medical-letter-processing/README.md

 ### Manual Deployment
 1. If the one touch deployment doesn't work, you can follow this [Deployment Guide](docs/deployment_guide1.md) to set up the frontend of this application.

-2. Next, you can follow [this](docs/deployment_guide2.md) (more extensive guide) showing steps to deploy the backend lambda, add trigger, set up Athena, and how to check Cloudwatch logs
+2. You can follow [this](docs/deployment_guide2.md) (more extensive guide) showing how index.py works, steps to deploy the backend lambda, add trigger, set up Athena, and how to check Cloudwatch logs

 ## Change logs